Get 1 Free Stock Worth Up To $200 From Robinhood!

 4. Tax-Advantaged Accounts

-Holding REITs in tax-advantaged accounts such as IRAs or 401(k)s can be beneficial.
+Holding REITs in tax-advantaged accounts such as IRAs or 401(k)s can be particularly beneficial.
 Since income earned in these accounts isn't taxed annually, you can defer taxes on dividends and capital gains, or even avoid them altogether in the case of Roth accounts.
-This can be an effective strategy for income-focused investors.
+This strategy is especially valuable for high-yield REITs where the tax implications of ordinary income taxation would otherwise reduce your net returns.

 5. State and Local Taxes